LucianoHenn/BrokerChooser-Backend-Developer-Homework/README.md

 ## BrokerChooser Backend Developer Homework

-The only requirement is to execute the TestTypeSeeder.
+# Important

+Please execute the TestTypeSeeder right after running migrations.

+Keep in mind that:

 The CTA Button Type expect as variant names bootstrap classic button colors like such as 'danger','info','success',etc.